metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

 ### IO::FD::stat

-Likely differences to Perl stat for larger integer values
+Likely differences to Perl stat for larger integer values.

 TODO: fix this!